JWT Authentication & JWKS¶

 Do you need to check payment status without a user present?

-├── No → Client-side JWT validation is sufficient
+├── No → Client-side TributaryVerifier is sufficient

 └── Yes → Are you running your own gateway/facilitator?